 While government branding might not be something most federal employees think of right away, it can be incredibly helpful when it comes to serving the public.

-Brand is about what you do and don’t do, and for government agencies it is this sort of fundamental rethinking of core purpose and roles that will ensure the public sector is a relevant and valued player in the lives of citizens.
+The brand is about what you do and doesn’t do, and for government agencies, it is this sort of fundamental rethinking of core purpose and roles that will ensure the public sector is a relevant and valued player in the lives of citizens.

 Do you have any stories of successful branding?
 Let us know in the comments below.